My Tokyo Guide

 Photo: Nacasa & Partners

 Narita is easily accessible from any area near a stop on the Narita Express (Ikebukuro, Shinjuku, Shinagawa, Shibuya, Tokyo) or Skyliner (Ueno, Nippori).

-Some hotels in central Tokyo offer their own shuttle bus services that will take you door-to-door to Narita.
+Some hotels in central Tokyo offer their own limousine bus services that will take you door-to-door to Narita.